ERICLuoYuu/New_BAI_DataAnalysis/python_3_regression.md

 <div class="notice--primary">
   {{ exercise | markdownify }}
 </div>

 </div>

 ## Limitations

 Multiple regression is powerful but has some important limitations:

-**It assumes linear relationships.** If temperature has an optimum (growth increases up to 25°C then decreases), a linear model won't capture that properly.
+**It assumes linear relationships.** If the relationship between flipper length and mass is curved (it often is at extremes), a linear model won't capture that properly.

-**It assumes additive effects.** The model says the effect of temperature is the same regardless of moisture levels.
-In reality, these factors often interact.
+**It assumes additive effects.** The model says the effect of flipper length is the same for all species.
+In reality, species might differ in their flipper-mass scaling.

-**It can struggle with many predictors.** If you have 50 environmental variables and only 100 observations, you're going to have problems.
+**Categorical encoding matters.** We used simple numeric codes for species, but this assumes equal "distances" between categories, which doesn't make biological sense.

 These limitations bring us to machine learning approaches, which can handle more complexity.

 ---

-# **4. Machine Learning with Random Forests**
+# **Chapter 4: Machine Learning with Random Forests**

 Alright, now we're getting to the fun stuff.
 Machine learning sounds fancy, but the basic idea is simple: let the algorithm figure out the patterns in your data, rather than you specifying them in advance.

 ## Why Machine Learning?

 Ecological relationships are often messy:

-- Species have thermal optima, not just linear responses
+- Relationships might be non-linear
 - Effects of one variable depend on another (interactions)
-- There might be thresholds or nonlinearities we didn't anticipate
+- There might be thresholds we didn't anticipate

 Machine learning algorithms can discover these patterns automatically.
 You don't have to know the shape of the relationship beforehand.